Heart Disease and EECP for Chronic Angina

 - Do not qualify as a candidate for invasive procedures (bypass surgery, angioplasty, or stenting)

-Published studies conducted at numerous medical centers have demonstrated benefits for most patients undergoing EECP, including:
+Published studies conducted at numerous medical centers have demonstrated modest benefits for some patients undergoing EECP, including:

 - Less need for anti-anginal medication